 In fact, much of the foreign interest in skiing centers on touring in the high mountains, a sport for those who are very fit and know what they are doing.

 I don’t know the exact state of Oukaimeden today.
-An internet site reported that a Gulf company had proposed a major renovation, with better accommodations, better trails and snow making equipment, and more lifts.
+An internet site reported that a Gulf company had proposed a major renovation, with better accommodations, better trails and snow-making equipment, and more lifts.
 That would certainly improve it, but the question remains: from where would the skiers come?

-At that time, the main lodging there was the 160 room Club Alpin Français facility, which had been built by the Casablanca section of CAF during the Protectorate.
+At that time, the main lodging there was the 160-room Club Alpin Français facility which had been built by the Casablanca section of CAF during the Protectorate.
 Oukaimeden offers challenging skiing.
-The 10,500 foot high chair lift was and still is, I believe, the highest in Africa.
+The 10,500-foot-high chair lift was and still is, I believe, the highest in Africa.

 A few years later I came back a few times to hike.
 Directly facing the resort rises Jbel Angour.
-Angour is an walk up, and the easy descent via the west ridge offers great views.
+Angour is a walk up, and the easy descent via the west ridge offers great views.
 The standard route, when there is not too much snow, uses a diagonally ascending ledge as opposed to one of the gullies.